flexxui/flexx/make/README.md

 * ROOT_DIR - the root path of the repository
 * DOC_DIR - the path to the docs
 * DOC_BUILD_DIR - the path to where the docs are build
+* TEST_DIR - root dir for tests
+* ... - more may be added in the future

 Using this code
 ---------------